 Treatment depends on what is found or ruled out by the tests.

-For all types of dyspepsia, the National Institute for Health and Clinical Excellence (NICE) recommends the following lifestyle changes:
+For all types of dyspepsia, the National Institute for Health and Care Excellence (NICE) recommends the following lifestyle changes:

 - Make sure you eat regular meals.

 - If you are a smoker, consider giving up.